 |Canon 1Ds Mark III (⇒ lft | rgt)||optical||YES||3.0||230||fixed||no||8000||5.0||no||no|

 |Pentax K-1 (⇒ lft | rgt)||optical||YES||3.2||1037||full-flex||no||8000||4.4||no||YES|

 |Sony A99 (⇒ lft | rgt)||2359||YES||3.0||1229||full-flex||no||8000||6.0||no||YES|

 Both the A7R III and the 1DX Mark II are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The 1DX Mark II replaced the earlier Canon 1DX, while the A7R III followed on from the Sony A7R II.

-So what conclusions can be drawn?
+So how do things add up?
 Is the Sony A7R III better than the Canon 1D X Mark II or vice versa?
-A synthesis of the relative strong points of each of the models is listed below.
+Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Sony Alpha A7R III:

 - More detail: Offers more megapixels (42.2 vs 20MP) with a 45% higher linear resolution.

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.